-- Increase in Ansoft-related costs of \$10.2 million, including an additional \$8.7 million in acquired software amortization expense, associated with a full year of Ansoft activity in the current year as compared to five months of activity in the prior year. - Decrease in salary and headcount-related costs, including incentive compensation, of \$3.9 million. - Decrease of \$3.4 million in amortization of acquired Fluent Inc. ("Fluent") software and a decrease of \$600,000 related to certain other acquired software intangibles becoming fully amortized in early 2008.
-This decrease was partially offset by a \$3.6 million increase in amortization of certain trademarks, which were reconsidered in the third quarter of 2008 to have a finite useful life of ten years.
+Amortization: The increase in amortization expense was the result of an \$8.7 million increase in amortization of acquired software, primarily due to a full year of Ansoft activity in 2009 as compared to five months of activity in 2008, and a \$3.6 million increase in amortization of certain trademarks, which were reconsidered in the third quarter of 2008 to have a finite useful life of ten years.
+These increases were partially offset by a decrease of \$3.4 million in amortization of acquired Fluent Inc. ("Fluent") software and a decrease of \$600,000 related to certain other acquired software intangibles becoming fully amortized in early 2008.
 During the third quarter of 2008, the Company reconsidered the indefinite lives associated with certain trademarks as part of the product and naming strategy changes that occurred as a result of the July 31, 2008 acquisition of Ansoft.
-The Company determined that such trademarks had a remaining useful life of ten years and, therefore, amortization of these intangible assets began July 31, 2008. - Restructuring charges of \$994,000 associated with workforce reduction activities that related to the Company's ongoing effort to manage expenses and cost structure. - Decrease in third party royalties of \$400,000.
+The Company determined that such trademarks had a remaining useful life of ten years and, therefore, amortization of these intangible assets began July 31, 2008.